Does it feel like every year, you notice more learners who could be successful in class, but just won't "apply themselves"?

 Quickly skim the guide to prepare and review the key ideas taught in the lesson.
 You don’t have to master any of these skills yourself before introducing them to students, as you’ll be learning alongside one another.

-The 10-12 page format is designed to minimize printing and paper use with no filler, fluff, or half blank pages.
-You can also assign the journal to students in your LMS (such as Google Classroom) and keep everything digital.
+The format is designed to minimize printing and paper use with no filler, fluff, or half blank pages.
+You can also assign the high school/middle school journals to students in your LMS (such as Google Classroom) and keep everything digital.